YF&R Achievement Award

 - Any Farm Bureau member who is in good standing with their county Farm Bureau and is actively farming with the majority of their income from production agriculture.

 The American Farm Bureau Federation (AFBF) annually conducts a Young Farmers & Ranchers (YF&R) Achievement Award competition.
 State Farm Bureaus are encouraged to promote this activity among county Farm Bureaus.
-Selection of the winning YF&R competitor is based on his/her efforts in production agriculture and leadership achievement.
-Participation in this program with individual recognition and the resulting publicity will help build the organization.
-The ideal candidate(s) for the Achievement Award is an individual or couple involved in production agriculture with a majority of his/her net income subject to normal production risks.
-It is recommended that state Farm Bureaus provide, as part of the state recognition award, an expenses-paid trip to the AFBF Annual Convention held in January 2021 in San Diego, California.
+Selection of the winning YF&R competitor is based on their efforts in production agriculture and leadership achievement.
+The ideal candidate(s) for the Achievement Award is an individual or couple involved in production agriculture with a majority of their gross income subject to farm and/or ranch risks.
+It is recommended that state Farm Bureaus provide, as part of the state recognition award, an expense-paid trip to the 2024 AFBF Annual Convention held in Salt Lake City, Utah, Jan.
+19-24.
 Appropriate recognition will be given to all national competitors in attendance at the AFBF Annual Convention.
 The AFBF YF&R Committee and the AFBF Leadership, Education and Engagement Department will coordinate the program at the national level.

 Information about the Achievement Award applicant is requested on the entry form.
 ALL INFORMATION IS HANDLED IN STRICT CONFIDENCE AND IS DESTROYED AFTER JUDGING IS COMPLETED.